Zazk0u/new-bl-sdk-mods/bpd_useful_commands/ReadMe.md

 New commands:
 - log_bpd LiveObjectName <br/>
-IE:  log_bpd WillowProjectile_0
+log_bpd WillowProjectile_0 <br/>
+// Log all the variable from the live oject first registered BPD's VariableData using the live object's name.

 - log_bpd_path LiveObjectPathName <br/>
-IE:  log_bpd_path BackBurner_P.TheWorld:PersistentLevel.WillowProjectile_0
+log_bpd_path BackBurner_P.TheWorld:PersistentLevel.WillowProjectile_0 <br/>
+// Log all the variable from the live oject first registered BPD's VariableData using the live object's path name.